 As an alternative, push the changes from the Command Window by opening the Command Window, changing to the project directory, and entering a git command.
 Example:

 git push -u Azure-SampleApp master

 View the updated web app in Azure

-View your updated web app by selecting Browse from the web app blade in the Azure Portal or by opening a browser and entering the URL for your web app.
-For example:
+View the updated web app by selecting Browse from the web app blade in the Azure Portal or by opening a browser and entering the URL for the web app.
+Example: